admc/wd/README.md

   // ...
   .elementById('i am a link', function(err, el) {
     // call to clickElement will be injected to the queue
-    // and will be executed after current function finishes browser.next('clickElement', el, function() {
+    // and will be executed sequentially after current function finishes browser.next('clickElement', el, function() {
       console.log("did the click!");
     });